cosmos/cosmos/whitepaper.md

 Building on an approach pioneered by Ripple, Stellar refined a model of Federated Byzantine Agreement wherein the the processes participating in consensus do not constitute a fixed and globally known set.
+Rather, each process node curates one or more "quorum slices" each constituting a set of trusted processes.
+A "quorum" in Stellar is defined to be a set of nodes that contain (is a superset of) at least one quorum slice for each node in the set, such that agreement can be reached.

-Rather, each process curates a personal set of "quorum slices", each constituting a set of processes it trusts.
-A set containing a slice from every process is known as a quorum.
-The security of the mechanism relies on the assumption that the intersection of *any* two quorums is non-empty, while the availability of a process requires at least one of its quorum slices to consist of entirely of correct nodes, creating a trade-off between using large or small quorum-slices that may be difficult to balance without imposing significant assumptions about trust.
-The approach is similar to both the Border Gateway Protocol, used by top-tier ISPs on the internet to establish global routing tables, and by that used by browsers to manage TLS certificates - both notorious for their insecurity.
+The security of the Stellar mechanism relies on the assumption that the intersection of *any* two quorums is non-empty, while the availability of a node requires at least one of its quorum slices to consist entirely of correct nodes, creating a trade-off between using large or small quorum-slices that may be difficult to balance without imposing significant assumptions about trust.
+Ultimately, nodes must somehow choose adequate quorum slices for there to be sufficient fault-tolerance (or any "intact nodes" at all, of which much of the results of the paper depend on), and the only provided strategy for ensuring such a configuration is heirarchical and similar to the Border Gateway Protocol (BGP), used by top-tier ISPs on the internet to establish global routing tables, and by that used by browsers to manage TLS certificates - both notorious for their insecurity.

+The criticism in the Stellar paper of the Tendermint-based proof-of-stake systems is mitigated by the token strategy described here, wherein a new type of token is issued that mostly represents the inherent value of the network, without competing with any preexisting currency or store of value.
+The advantage of Tendermint-based proof-of-stake, then, is its relative simplicity, while still providing sufficient, and provable security guarantees.

 ### BigChainDB

-BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents with a query language) to include additional security guarantees without sacrificing the ability to perform over a million txs/s.
-RethinkDB achieves high performance with a combination of sharding and primaries, and utilizes the Raft consensus algorithm only for automatic fail-over of primaries.
-RethinkDB does not currently provide Byzantine Fault Tolerance.
+BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents with a query language) to include additional security guarantees without sacrificing the ability to perform over a million transactions per second.
+RethinkDB achieves this high performance with a combination of sharding and replication, and utilizes the Raft consensus algorithm only for automatic fail-over of replica primaries.
+RethinkDB does not currently provide Byzantine fault-tolerance.

-BigChainDB uses RethinkDB as the "underlying DB" to order blocks, and adds a layer of validator signatures on top to vote on the block's validity.
+BigChainDB uses RethinkDB as the "underlying DB" to first order blocks, and adds a layer of validator signatures on top to vote on the block's validity.
 A block is considered valid and committed when a majority of the validators vote in favor of it.
 If the underlying database forks, it may be possible for a single Byzantine validator to induce a double-spend.